rycerzagata/ACT_Forest_Inventory/README.md

 The script estimates the DBH and volume of each tree based on CHM derivates and empirical models.
 4. ***UAV_LS_volume_estimation.R***
 The script estimates the DBH and volume of each tree using a RandomForest model taking CHM derivates and manually collected training data as input.
+5. ***TLS_beech_segmentation.R,TLS_beech_segmentation.R***
+This script is made in order to create the CHM using TLS data.
+Derivates like treetops are computed.
+The last part of the script is tree segmentation using Dalponte approach.